Preparing for Parathyroid Surgery

 - Fiber-Optic Laryngoscopy – vocal cord evaluation - This is done by using a (small tube with a camera on the end) and allows the surgeon to determine how well your vocal cords are working.
 This evaluation is usually necessary if you have developed a hoarse voice or you have had previous neck surgery.

-- CAT scan of the neck and chest – A CAT scan may be done to evaluate if a large thyroid is pushing on the trachea or growing down into the chest area.
+- CT scan of the neck and chest – A CT scan may be done to evaluate if a large thyroid is pushing on the trachea or growing down into the chest area.

 - Sestamibi Scan – This nuclear medicine scan is used to localize diseased parathyroid glands prior to surgery.